BrycePearce/reddit-reviewed/README.md

-# Reddit Reviewed
+# Reddit Reviewed (WIP)

-Welcome to **reddit-reviewed** 👓📜, an Electron Forge application crafted with React and styled using Tailwind CSS.
-This app is your personal Reddit history navigator, allowing you to manage and modify your Reddit interactions effortlessly.
-Unsave comments, remove threads, or retract upvotes with a few clicks!
+**reddit-reviewed** 👓📜, is a multi-platform application that allows acts as your personal Reddit history navigator.

+Swipe away your saved post history with Reddit Reviewed!

 ## Features